toniarnold/aspnettest/doc/blazor.md

 * Window.sessionStorage - JavaScript Session Storage provided by Blazor
 * Window.localStorage - JavaScript local storage provided by Blazor

+Unlike for WebSharper SPAs (and ultimately *all* modern SPA frameworks as React and Anguler), there is no need to wait and poll for changes to happen (`AssertPoll`), which turns out to be very brittle.

+Instead, the `ITestFocus` static class in `asplib.blazor` provides an `EndRender` resp. `EndRenderAsync` extension method to synchronize the tests.

 ## Scaffolding of `minimal.blazor`